-Group Programs are a great way to learn social skills, develop functional life skills and mix with peers in a supportive environment.
-To help facilitate this growth and development, we offer a range of therapy led or community and recreational focused programs that run as school term programs, school holiday programs, or one off groups.
+Group Programs are a great way to practice social skills, develop functional life skills and mix with peers in a supportive environment.
+To help facilitate this growth and development, we offer a range of therapy led or community and recreational focused programs.
+These can run as school term programs, school holiday programs, or one off groups.

-All our group sessions are run by trained therapists who work towards identified goals and outcomes.
+Trained therapists run all group sessions.
+Our therapist’s will work towards identified goals and outcomes.
 These therapists include; Occupational Therapists, Speech Therapists, Creative Therapists, Developmental Educators and Social Workers.
 Through our therapy led mentoring program, highly skilled mentors can also assist, providing 1:1 support for individuals who require additional support.

 Click on the images below for information about some of our popular programs.